Register to get access to free programming courses with interactive exercises

 DELETE /users/1 Delete a user

-1 - is the identifier for a particular user.
+Here you see 1.
+It is the identifier for a particular user.
 It will change depending on which user we're working with right now.
-By the way, the identifier doesn't have to be a number, here it all depends on what the backend considers an identifier and how it's created in the database.
+By the way, the identifier doesn't have to be a number.
+It depends on what the backend considers an identifier and how we create it in the database.
 For example, in MongoDB, the identifier consists of numbers and letters.

-Using the right methods is important when it comes to working with APIs.
-Any HTTP requests that go around the Internet are handled by web servers and intermediate proxies that may be found on the way to the server.
-Both the web server and proxies are aware of the different features of HTTP, and can perform various optimizations depending on request parameters, e.g., caching the result.
+Using the correct methods is handy when it comes to working with APIs.
+Any HTTP requests around the Internet are handled by web servers and intermediate proxies on the way to the server.
+Both the web server and proxies are aware of the different features of HTTP and can perform various optimizations depending on request parameters, like caching the result.

-Caching is a technique that allows a web server or proxy to save a response from a server and return it for future requests without having to contact the server itself.
-Caching significantly speeds up access to resources and takes the load off servers.
-For example, GET can be cached to speed up access because GET never changes the data, i.e., it's safe.
-The POST, PATCH, and DELETE methods cannot be cached, they have to come to the server because they make changes.
+Caching is a technique that allows a web server or proxy to save a response from a server and return it for future requests without contacting the server itself.
+Caching speeds up access to resources and takes the load off servers.
+For example, we can cache GET to speed up access because GET never changes the data, i.e., it's safe.
+The POST, PATCH, and DELETE methods cannot be cached.
+They have to come to the server because they make changes.

 Adding a user